 Visually, an array can be represented as a grid, where each cell represents an open area for information.
 There are many ways to create and access arrays in MATLAB.

-Notice that all of the values are contained within brackets.
-This signals MATLAB that you are working with an array.
-Within the brackets, either spaces or commas can be used to separate individual values from one another.
-Finally, only values of the same data type (numbers, strings, etc.) can be stored in the same array.
+Notice that all of the values are contained within brackets and only values of the same data type (numbers, strings, etc.) can be stored in the same array.

-In this method, we can specify a starting value, an increment value and an end value, and then MATLAB will automatically generate the values and store them in the array.
+Another way to create an array is specifying a starting value, an increment value and an end value.
+MATLAB will automatically generate the values and store them in the array.

 In addition to one dimensional arrays, MATLAB can also store multidimensional arrays, also known as matrices.